Ana Ivanovic: 2012: US Open quarterfinal and Fed Cup final

 Ivanovic began her season in Brisbane where she was defeated in the second round by fifth seed Kim Clijsters in three sets, despite leading 3–0 in the final set.
 Ivanovic's next event was in Sydney and she was sent out in the first round by Lucie Šafářová in straight sets.
-Ivanovic then headed over to the Australian Open where she reached the fourth round as a 21st seed.
-She beat three players outside the top 50, dropping no sets, but then met world No. 2, Petra Kvitová, and lost in two sets.
+Ivanovic then headed over to the Australian Open where she reached the fourth round as a 21st seed, before losing to world No. 2, Petra Kvitová, in two sets.
 She entered the top 20 of the world rankings after her run to the round of 16.

 Ivanovic next played in Doha.
 She fell to Petra Cetkovská in straight sets in the second round.
 Ivanovic then went to Dubai unseeded, where she upset Francesca Schiavone and beat Maria Kirilenko, before being defeated by 3rd seed Caroline Wozniacki.
 Ivanovic went over to Indian Wells as the 15th seed.
 She was able to make a run all the way to the semifinals, posting victories over former World No. 1 Caroline Wozniacki and Marion Bartoli, who were both in the top 8.
 She retired against Maria Sharapova after losing the first set.
 In Miami she beat Daniela Hantuchová before losing to Venus Williams in fourth round, despite holding a one set lead.
-Despite this defeat she still moved into the top 15 for the first time since 2009 and became Serbian No. 1 for the first time since 2008.
+Despite this defeat she still moved into the top 15 for the first time since 2009.

 Ivanovic then headed to Moscow for the Fed Cup semifinals, where after losing to Svetlana Kuznetsova in three tight sets, recovered, and beat Anastasia Pavlyuchenkova to put Serbia ahead, 2–1.
 Fellow countrywoman Jelena Janković then closed out the tie for Serbia (3–2), sending the country into the Fed Cup finals for the first time in history.

 Ivanovic resumed tour action in Stuttgart, where she was beaten by Mona Barthel in two tight sets.
 She then headed over to the newly blue-clayed Madrid where she breezed past Mathilde Johansson and Nadia Petrova, before falling in straight sets to world No. 1 Azarenka, despite leading 4–1 in the first set.
 In Rome she avenged her Fed Cup loss against Kuznetsova, but fell to No. 2 Sharapova in straight sets, despite serving for the first set.
-Seeded 13th at Roland Garros, Ivanovic beat Lara Arruabarrena Vecino and Shahar Pe'er, losing only six games over the course of the two matches.
+Seeded 13th at the French Open, Ivanovic beat Lara Arruabarrena Vecino and Shahar Pe'er, losing only six games over the course of the two matches.
 Despite continuing in style and winning the first of the match, she lost to eventual finalist Sara Errani in the third round.